indihacker1222/SunRisers_AMUHACKS4.0/README.md

   - After the 60-day maturity, users can withdraw their principal in native tokens.

 - **Yield Claims:**
-  - Yield Tokens can be redeemed for corresponding ETH yield after maturity.
+  - Yield Tokens can be redeemed for corresponding EDU yield after maturity.

 - **Yield Token Trading:**
   - Users can sell their Yield Tokens to other users, enabling yield speculation.